uofu-cs3500-spring24/spreadsheet-Rohith0221/README.txt

 # Overview of the Spreadsheet functionality

-The Spreadsheet program is currently capable of evaluating a formula and also validating if it's good or bad Future extensions are using Graph to make it function as a cell in Spreadsheet program
+The Spreadsheet program is currently capable of evaluating a formula and also validating if it's good or bad Future extensions are using Graph to make it function as a cell in Spreadsheet program.Added a new GraphDependencyLibrary to simulate cells like as in a spreadsheet establishing dependency between two cells

 # Time Expenditures:

     1. Assignment One:   Predicted Hours:          13        Actual Hours:   11

+    2. Assignment Two:   Predicted Hours:          12        Actual Hours:   10